scstraus/home-assistant-config/README.md

 # [Lovelace UI](https://github.com/scstraus/home-assistant-config/blob/master/ui-lovelace.yaml)

+My Lovelace UI is geared a lot more at troubleshooting and information than it is at control, as most of the things that need to be controlled I try to fully automate, so the first thing you will notice is a lot of color coded graphs where I can quickly see if there's an issue.
+I can control things too, but I tend to keep the controls as concise as possible in a long list sorted by floor and room so I can just scroll down and get the one I want quickly..
+I don't bother with big fancy controls because I don't use them.

-So the first thing you might notice is that I use [custom header](https://github.com/maykar/custom-header) to shrink down the header and change it's color.
+The next thing you might notice is that I use [custom header](https://github.com/maykar/custom-header) to shrink down the header and change it's color.
 I also simplify some of the views for my family and kiosks by removing the sidebar.

 I use [custom sidebar](https://github.com/Villhellm/custom-sidebar) to also rearrange the icons on the panel to sort them more in the order of how often I use them.